 Thursday, September 3, 2015

-And a statement of abdication that given so little fighting, makes no sense.
+And a statement of abdication that given so little struggle makes no sense.

 The National Guards defended property and so were middle-class.
 The fallen fighter's white shirt shows him plebeian, but he is secondary and faceless.

-Despite his white shirt the wounded man resembles bourgeois romantic heroes.
+The wounded man wears a white worker's shirt but resembles bourgeois romantic heroes.

 # # #

-Then the desk of the deposed king with his abdication.
-Two small paintings behind it show the popular uprising but a platform prevents approaching them and they are too distant to see well:
+Then comes the desk of the deposed king and an enlarged copy of his abdication.
+Two small paintings on the other panel show the uprising, but a platform prevents approaching them and they are too distant to see well:

-Instead of at least giving their titles, the panel in front of the installation exhibits a piece of cloth from the throne room, with a sign that says...
+Instead of giving their titles, the panel in front of the installation exhibits a piece of cloth from the throne room, with a sign that says...

 "Obtained by A. Bernard,